young-geng/EasyLM/docs/README.md

 By plugging in the configuration of the optimizer module into the FLAGS of the training script, we can directly control the optimizer module from the command line.
-For example, if we want to use the AdamW optimizer with learning rate 1e-4, we can run the training script with the following command:
+For example, if we want to use the AdamW optimizer with a learning rate of 1e-4 (0.0001), we can run the training script with the following command:

 ``` shell